Hiking the Koko Crater Stairs on Oʻahu, Hawaiʻi

 Thanks to the amazing volunteer work by the Kokonut Koalition, the Koko Crater Stairs are in better shape than ever, from their eroded and deteriorated state.

-This means that hiking the Koko Head Stairs is now a better experience than ever, thanks to all of the private donations and hard volunteer work that went into the trail’s restoration.
+This means that hiking the Koko Head Stairs is now a much better and more enjoyable experience, thanks to all of the private donations and hard volunteer work that went into the trail’s restoration.

 On a different note, what you see in the photo below is what you get, meaning there are truly no directions that you would need to know in order to hike the Koko Head Stairs.